 Despite a lag in overall park attendance during the war years, Golf Manager Marty Kavanaugh reported an annual average of 35,000 rounds of golf.
 Kavanaugh allowed active members of the Armed Services passing through town to play for free during World War II and the Korean War.

 It is estimated that over 2.5 million rounds of golf have been played at Sharon Woods since 1938.
 Over the years, Sharon Woods Golf Course has been recognized by Golf Digest as a Four-Star “Places to Play” facility.
-The Cincinnati Enquirer rated it as the “Most Unexceptional Bang for Your Buck” in the Greater Cincinnati area.
+The Cincinnati Enquirer rated it as the “Most Exceptional Bang for Your Buck” in the Greater Cincinnati area.
 Hole number 3 has been voted as one of the toughest holes in the city.